open-guides/og-aws/README.md

 -	With EC2, there is a trade-off between engineering effort (more analysis, more tools, more complex architectures) and spend rate on AWS.
 If your EC2 costs are small, many of the efforts here are not worth the engineering time required to make them work.
 But once you know your costs will be growing in excess of an engineer’s salary, serious investment is often worthwhile.
 -	🔹**Spot instances:**
-	-	EC2 [spot instances](https://aws.amazon.com/ec2/spot/) are a way to get EC2 resources at significant discount — often many times cheaper than standard on-demand prices — if you’re willing to accept the possibility that they be terminated little to no warning.
+	-	EC2 [spot instances](https://aws.amazon.com/ec2/spot/) are a way to get EC2 resources at significant discount — often many times cheaper than standard on-demand prices — if you’re willing to accept the possibility that they be terminated with little to no warning.
 	-	Use spot instances for potentially very significant discounts whenever you can use resources that may be restarted and don’t maintain long-term state.
 	-	The huge savings that you can get with Spot come at the cost of a significant increase in complexity when provisioning and reasoning about the availability of compute capacity.
 	-	Amazon maintains spot prices at a market-driven fluctuating level, based on their inventory of unused capacity.
 Prices are typically low but can [spike](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-spot-limits.html#spot-bid-limit) very high.
 See the [price history](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-spot-instances-history.html) to get a sense for this.